Low-Fat Creamy Crucifer Soup

 - 1 tablespoon olive oil Add to list

-- 1 large onion, peeled, diced (about 1 cup) Add to list
+- 1 large onion, diced (about 1 cup) Add to list

-- 1 large garlic clove, minced (add more if desired) Add to list
+- 1 large garlic clove, minced Add to list

-- 1 turnip, peeled and diced (about 1 cup) Add to list
+- 1 turnip, peeled and diced Add to list

 - 6 cups water Add to list

 - 1 pound silken tofu Add to list

 - 2 to 3 tablespoons white miso Add to list

-- Freshly grated black pepper (about 1/2 teaspoon) Add to list
+- 1/2 teaspoon freshly grated black pepper Add to list

-Clean greens thoroughly in plenty of running water, since folds of curly leaves can hide grit.
-Dice the stems, including the portion leading up through the leaf, and set aside.
-If leaves are very broad, slash lengthwise once or twice, then cut crosswise in half-inch widths.
+Clean greens thoroughly in plenty of running water.
+Dice stems, including the portion leading up through the leaf, and set aside.
+If leaves are very broad, slash lengthwise once or twice, then cut crosswise in 1/2-inch widths.

-Add the oil to a heavy-bottomed soup pot set over medium heat.
-Sauté onion and garlic for two or three minutes, until softened.
-Add the stems and leaves of the kale, then the diced turnip, and cover with 6 cups water/
+Add oil to a heavy-bottomed soup pot set over medium heat.
+Sauté onions and garlic for 2 to 3 minutes, until softened.
+Add kale stems and leaves and turnip; cover with water.

-Open and drain tofu, and break it into four chunks.
-Place in a bowl of hot water briefly, just to remove the chill, then drain again.
-Use a ladle and add portions of broth, greens and tofu to a blender or food processor (working in two or three batches as needed), along with 2 tablespoons miso paste.
+Drain tofu, and break it into 4 chunks.
+Use a ladle and add portions of broth, greens and tofu to a blender or food processor (working in 2 or 3 batches as needed), along with 2 tablespoons miso paste.

 If desired, leave some greens or turnips less creamed, for texture and appearance.
-Stir together, taste, and if desired, re-process one cup with a little extra miso.
+Stir together, taste, and if desired, re-process 1 cup with a little extra miso.

 Recipe by, former PCC Nutrition Education Manager